user1990/react-resource-center/README.md

 # react-resource-center

 New version of resource center for [Franciscan University of Steubenville](https://www.franciscan.edu/) built with [Create React App](https://github.com/facebookincubator/create-react-app) & [Material UI](https://github.com/callemall/material-ui).
-You can checkout the [FreeCodeCamp YouTube Channel](https://www.youtube.com/playlist?list=PLWKjhJtqVAbknyJ7hSrf1WKh_Xnv9RL1r) for live coding sessions & details of this project.

 To navigate your way through applications built with Create React App & perform common tasks visit the offcial guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+### Demo
+See this website project [here](https://rc.franciscan.university/)

 ### About MyFranciscan
 [MyFranciscan](https://myfranciscan.franciscan.edu/ics) helps to connect students, faculty, staff, and guests of Franciscan University in one place.
 Visit the portal to get more information.

 ## Contributing
 If you are interested in contributing to the project then checkout this repo.
 You will need <code>[node](https://nodejs.org/en/)</code> & <code>[npm](https://www.npmjs.com/)</code> installed.
 You can also use <code>[yarn](https://yarnpkg.com/en/)</code> instead of <code>npm</code>.
 Now start the process with the following: